Sindangan: History

-Pre-Spanish Era

 This town sets back its origin during the pre-Spanish colonization of the Philippines.
 Subanon people or tribe was its first inhabitants.
 The Subanens, a nomadic tribe of Indo-Malayan stock, were the earliest known settlers who lived along river banks or "suba", from which word they received their present tribal identity as Subanen.
 They built houses and sanctuaries for their shelter and formed their own 'government' ruled by the Datu.

 Over the years the Moros settled also in this place and preached Islam.

 Spanish Era (As a Municipal District)

+In the 1850s during the Spanish reign in the archipelago, a number of towns had already been established in Luzon and in the Visayas while majority of the territories in Mindanao were still unclaimed by the Spaniards despite having already ruled the islands for over 200 years.
+Sindangan was one of the unclaimed territories in Mindanao until the late 19th century where it was designated as a rancheria under the district of Misamis.
+When Misamis was incorporated into a province during the American occupation in the 1900s, Sindangan became a military detachment station for the American troops at the height of the Philippine-American War as the assault of the Tulisanes (bandits) in Mindanao at the time were rampant in fight for Philippine independence.